By Tonya Carey, Egg Donor Recruitment Specialist

 The emotional journey egg donors go on during the process, may seem to some like a bigger commitment than the time itself.
 Egg donors have a choice in whether they would like to be known or have contact with the recipients, or if they would like to stay completely anonymous.
 There are several levels of engagement when it comes to communication, and our team helps donors weigh these options.
 Each option carries its own emotional impact not only at the present time but also in the future.
 ORM has an amazing group of psychologists who speak with each donor regarding these options to help them navigate this emotional decision.
 Although donors do have the option to change their mind at any time, we also discuss with them the impact this may have on recipients who may very much look forward to that communication.

-ORM Donors Compensation
+Egg Donors Compensation

 While donor compensation varies by program and even by region, most programs follow the American Society of Reproductive Medicine (ASRM) guidelines when setting their donor compensation.
 ASRM advises that egg donation pay should not be based on things such as ethnicity, education, or cycle outcome.
 At ORM our compensation ranges from $7,000 to $10,000 and is tiered based on experience and the number of times a donor has donated.
 We absolutely love our donors and developed this tiered compensation to thank them for their continued commitment to the ORM Donor program.
-Over the past couple years donor compensation has been an active discussion topic in the fertility field as some donors feel the compensation restrictions are not fair to donors.
+Over the past couple of years, donor compensation has been an active discussion topic in the fertility field as some donors feel the compensation restrictions are not fair to donors.
 ASRM’s recommendations are simply guidelines and not regulations, so there are programs out there who pay higher than the $10,000 recommended cap.
 There is an ethical concern about coercion when the compensation becomes too high and so many programs, like ORM’s, continue to align with the ASRM recommendations.

 In addition to the donation compensation, we also cover travel expenses for all donors living out of our local area.
 This includes flights, hotel, and per diem for both the donor and a companion.
 It is very important to us that our donors are supported throughout this process, and having someone accompany them to Portland and support them through the process is a big part of that.
 The ORM Egg Donor Team works with donors across the US and is very familiar with coordinating out of area monitoring and travel accommodations.
 A visit to Portland can be a great experience for our egg donors and there is usually time to tour the area.
 The Pacific Northwest is definitely a breathtaking place to visit!
 Donors have the option to add days to their trip (extra hotel stay not included) to explore.
 There are beautiful mountains, forests, vineyards, and the Pacific Ocean, all within driving distance.